 It was a vote against the cheapest populist appeals of the times.
 Sarkozy praised Trump and said climate change was not human induced.
 Le Maire said he would abolish the controversial École nationale d’administration – the training school for high quality French state administrators, which he attended.
 Voters were not impressed.

-Tough pro-market and deficit-cutting policies received endorsements.
-Fillon's programme is quite radical (significantly more radical, in fact, than the International Monetary Fund's recommendations for France).
+Tough pro-market and deficit cutting policies received endorsements.
+Fillon’s program is quite radical (significantly more radical, in fact, than the International Monetary Fund’s recommendations for France).
 It is, however, too early to say he embodies a looming Thatcherite revolution.
 There are a lot of reasons why people voted for him, including getting rid of Sarkozy.

 On Sunday evening we are likely to know the name of the next president of France.
-Marine Le Pen, leader of the far-right National Front, has tried to deck herself in the colours of Brexit and Trump, but the chances of a confidante of Trump or Nigel Farage entering the Élysée Palace are very low.
+Marine Le Pen has tried to deck herself in the colours of Brexit and Trump, but the chances of a confidante of Trump or Nigel Farage entering the Élysée Palace are very low.
 If there is one thing certain about France, it is that the country never wants to be a copycat of les Anglo-Saxons.